fttlov/JCAdvance/README.md

   ### Interface and Profiles
   A new 3-layer menu system has been introduced:
-  - **Layer 0:** Shown before connecting devices.
+  - **Layer 0:** Shown before connecting devices
-  - **Layer 1:** Active after controllers are connected.
+  - **Layer 1:** Active after controllers are connected
-  - **Layer 2:** Classic detailed menu (retained for compatibility, touchpad hotkey info, and legacy profile management).
+  - **Layer 2:** Classic detailed menu (retained for compatibility, touchpad hotkey info, and legacy profile management)

   *Profiles:* The original code strictly separated Xbox profiles (`.ini` files in the `XboxProfile` folder) and Keyboard/Mouse profiles (`KMProfile`).
 This prevented users from emulating both Xbox and keyboard actions in one profile.
 JCAdvance resolves this: the main `XboxProfile` folder now supports mixed emulation, and profiles are easily managed via `Config.exe`.
-Legacy `KMProfiles` are retained for backward compatibility.
+Legacy `KMProfiles` are retained for backward compatibility

   ### Polling Rate & Performance
   Default program polling rate is now 250 Hz (sleepTimeout=4 in config.ini; 1 sec = 1000ms / 4).
-CPU usage even at 250 Hz is only 0.30% to 0.60% :) The app uses a surprisingly small amount of PC resources.
+CPU usage even at 250 Hz is only 0.30% to 0.60% :) The app uses a surprisingly small amount of PC resources

   ### Why 250 Hz (SleepTimeOut = 4) is Beneficial for Combined Joy-Cons